nus-cs2113-AY1920S2/tp/docs/team/alaukikpant.md

 ## Summary of Contributions

 ### Code contributed:
-* Designed and implemented most of the project (find code for my contributions here)
+* designed and implemented most of the project [(find code for my contributions here)](https://nus-cs2113-ay1920s2.github.io/tp-dashboard/#breakdown=true&search=&sort=groupTitle&sortWithin=title&since=2020-03-01&timeframe=commit&mergegroup=false&groupSelect=groupByRepos&tabOpen=true&tabType=authorship&tabAuthor=alaukiknpant&tabRepo=AY1920S2-CS2113-T14-2%2Ftp%5Bmaster%5D)

 ### Enhancements:
-* Implemented all of the features of the application.
+* implemented all of the major features of the application including `help`, `view`, `save`, `create`, `list` and `addinfo` features.

 #### Notable enhancement:
-* added the ability to view new articles/jobs using Hacker News API
+* added the ability to view new articles/jobs using [Hacker News API](https://github.com/HackerNews/API)

 #### What it does:
-* allows the user to view 6 latest articles and job updates from Hacker News when prompted with the relevant command
+* allows the user to view 6 latest articles and job updates from HackerNews when prompted with the relevant `view` command

 #### Justification:
-* This feature improves the product significantly because a user can not only save job questions/articles that they find interesting manually, but also make a quick browse and save the latest articles from a quality news source.
-Highlights: This enhancement complements existing functionalities and commands because you can view new articles/jobs and save them.
-It required reading the relevant API documentation and implementing it.
-The implementation too was challenging as it required changes to existing commands.Used the following sources to learn how to use the relevant API.
+* This feature improves the product significantly because a user can not only save job questions/articles that they find interesting manually, but also make a quick browse and save the latest articles from a quality news source like HackerNews.

+* **Highlights:** This enhancement complements existing functionalities and commands because you can view new articles/jobs from the internet and save them instead of just having the feature of manually adding articles.
+This enhancement also lets the user quickly save latest news without having to spend time manually entering the detail.
+This enhancement required understanding the relevant API documentation.
+Apart from the HackerNews API documentation, I used the following sources to use the API in TechToday.

 #### Sources Reference for this enhancement:
 1. https://stackoverflow.com/questions/4308554/simplest-way-to-read-json-from-a-url-in-java